How To Get Rid of Cellulite Dimples on Butt for Good: QWO®

 As of right now, Qwo cellulite treatment is actually the only injectable medication that’s FDA-approved to treat cellulite in women.
 The main ingredient in Qwo® is an enzyme that breaks down and remakes collagen, which is one of the primary components in those septae that cause cellulite in the first place.
 In other words, Qwo® actually targets the underlying, structural cause of cellulite, which is what makes it considerably more effective than the other treatments we’ve listed here.

 By dissolving collagen, Qwo® can cause those septae “tethers” to disappear, releasing the skin and removing the dimples.
-Qwo® has proven highly effective in smoothing over the appearance of cellulite, specifically in the buttocks and thighs.
+Qwo® has proven highly effective in smoothing over the appearance of cellulite, specifically in the butt and thighs.

 Am I a Good Candidate for Qwo® Cellulite treatments?

-If you are a woman and you have clearly defined cellulite on your buttocks and thighs, then you may be a good candidate for a safe and successful Qwo cellulite treatment.
+If you are a woman and you have clearly defined cellulite on your butt and thighs, then you may be a good candidate for a safe and successful Qwo cellulite treatment.
 When you join us at CAMI for a consultation, we can confirm this, and answer any additional questions you might have about the procedure.

-Be aware that some women have wavy, textured lines along their buttocks that are actually caused by issues with skin laxity, not by cellulite.
+Be aware that some women have wavy, textured lines along their butt that are actually caused by issues with skin laxity, not by cellulite.
 Skin laxity issues cannot be treated with Qwo®, though there are plenty of other treatment options available.
 At CAMI, our experts are on hand to walk you through the different options.

 What Should I Expect from Qwo® Cellulite Treatment?